 Calanques National Park to the west

-We hiked all the way to the Calanque d’En Vau, a strenuous but highly rewarding 1 hour walk.
+We hiked all the way to the Calanque d’En Vau, a strenuous but highly rewarding hike.
 The inlet’s gorgeous pebble beach can only be reached from the trail or by kayaking or supping your way from the port of Cassis.
 It’s easy to see why it counts as one of the most iconic photo spots in the South of France.
 The tourist boats that leave from the Port de Cassis can’t moor in the inlet but do offer a nice view from the ocean inwards.

 Fun fact: The limestone of Cassis’s cliffs is said to have been used in the pedestal of New York City’s Statue of Liberty, although this claim seems to be open to debate.